“It’s hard for a good man to be king” — Black Panther

 Recent Comments

-- Jim on The First Terminator Movie Gave Sarah Connor One of the Most Compelling Origin Stories 1 min ago
+- SkeweredPenguin on The First Terminator Movie Gave Sarah Connor One of the Most Compelling Origin Stories 1 min ago

-- SunDriedRainbow on Tamora Pierce’s Tortall Books Are Coming to TV 2 mins ago
+- StanleyMay on Then We Came to the End: The Last Dark, by Stephen R. Donaldson 43 mins ago

-- xomic on “It’s hard for a good man to be king” — Black Panther 16 mins ago

-- Skallagrimsen on “It’s hard for a good man to be king” — Black Panther 56 mins ago
+- Dean on “It’s hard for a good man to be king” — Black Panther 52 mins ago

-- JG on That Death Star Wreckage in Star Wars Episode IX is Probably the First Death Star 1 hour ago

-- Brian MacDonald on “It’s hard for a good man to be king” — Black Panther 1 hour ago
+- Zenon on “It’s hard for a good man to be king” — Black Panther 1 hour ago

-- Sunspear on “It’s hard for a good man to be king” — Black Panther 1 hour ago
+- Steven McMullan on “It’s hard for a good man to be king” — Black Panther 2 hours ago

-- Xbimpyz on What About That Stuffed Unicorn Scene?
-More Details About Netflix’s The Witcher from Showrunner Lauren Schmidt Hissrich 1 hour ago

-- Mayhem on “It’s hard for a good man to be king” — Black Panther 1 hour ago
+- Sunspear on “It’s hard for a good man to be king” — Black Panther 2 hours ago

-- ChristopherLBennett on “It’s hard for a good man to be king” — Black Panther 2 hours ago
+- Josh Pine on Star Wars is Really a Cautionary Tale About Devoting All Technological Advancements to Death 3 hours ago

+- excessivelyperky on Five Books Where Criminals Save the Day 3 hours ago